 Water chambers and wine bottles don’t stack up evenly when it comes to their storage of liquids.
 Wine bottles are specifically designed to keep your wine fresh and flavorful.

-Whether it is cork or a screw top, they keep additional oxygen out of the wine, which helps hold in the aroma and robust flavors.
+Whether it is a cork or a screw top, they keep additional oxygen out of the wine, which helps hold in the aroma and robust flavors.

-Once you pour the wine into space like a water chamber on a dispenser, it no longer has that protection.
+Once you pour the wine into a space like a water chamber on a dispenser, it no longer has that protection.
 So, if you are thinking of using this hack as an occasional wine drinker who might partake in a glass a couple of times per week, the flavor will be fine the first week, but after that, it will begin to degrade.
 That wine is going to become overly oxidized and will no longer have that freshness or flavor over time.